Planning a Hawaii trip with kids can feel overwhelming, but Oahu makes it surprisingly easy.

 1: Best family activity for all ages and abilities

-Waimea Valley on the North Shore is the ultimate family activity.
+Waimea Valley botanical garden on the North Shore is the ultimate family activity.
 A paved path winds through botanical gardens to a lifeguarded waterfall where you can swim safely.
 The valley is stroller- and wheelchair-accessible, with a shuttle available for a small fee.

 Along the way, you’ll find cultural sites, a cafe, a gift shop, and even a bar.
 Movie buffs will recognize Waimea from films such as Jumanji 2 and Joe vs. the Volcano, among others.